wp-plugins/gotmls/readme.txt

 = 1.2.04.01 =
 * Fixed caching issue with downloading second definition file in Safari.
 * Added more FAQs to the readme.
-* Encoded registration url so your email address could be used as your username.
+* Encoded registration URL so your email address could be used as your username.

 = 1.2.03.28 =
 * Fixed registration form.